Close Menu

 Is Amsterdam safe for tourists?

 Yes, Amsterdam is generally a safe city for tourists.
 However, as with any major city, there are areas that are considered safer than others.
 Tourists should still take precautions to stay safe and healthy, such as being aware of their surroundings, avoiding scams and cons, and taking necessary precautions.
-(See Also: Is Mecca Safe To Visit?
-A Pilgrim’s Guide)
+(See Also: Is it Safe to Visit Galapagos Islands?
+A Traveler’s Guide)

 What are the most common crimes in Amsterdam?